-- (a) As a general rule, at the first notice of a complaint, the immediate supervisor shall handle the problem or concern informally and orally.
+(a) As a general rule, at the first notice of a complaint, the immediate supervisor shall handle the problem or concern informally and orally.
 If the problem is not corrected within a reasonable period of time, a written reprimand shall be issued.
-This shall be documented and kept in the employee's personnel file.
-The employee shall receive, by hand delivery, a copy of this document.
+Disciplinary documents shall be filed in the employee's personnel file.
+The employee shall receive, by hand delivery, a copy of any disciplinary document.
 If the problem is still not corrected, more severe forms of disciplinary action shall be used, up to and including termination.
-In some situations, more severe initial disciplinary measures may be used including termination. - (b) All disciplinary actions will be in conformity with the applicable collective bargaining agreement and applicable laws, including, but not limited to PELRA and Veteran's Preference laws.
+In some situations, more severe initial disciplinary measures may be used including termination.